Wham!: 1983–1984: Legal disputes with Innervision, switch to Epic and Make It Big

-After the settlement, Innervision's distributor, CBS Records, took over Wham!'s contract, placing them on the Columbia label in the U.S. and on Epic worldwide.
-Wham! returned in 1984 with a new album and an updated pop image.
-These changes helped to propel Wham!'s next single, "Wake Me Up Before You Go-Go", into the top ten of several countries around the world.
-It became their first U.S. and UK No. 1 single, accompanied by a video of the duo with Pepsi and Shirlie, all wearing Katharine Hamnett T-shirts with the slogans "CHOOSE LIFE" and "GO GO".
+After the settlement, Innervision's distributor, CBS Records, took over Wham!'s contract, placing them on the Columbia label in the US and on Epic worldwide.
+"Wake Me Up Before You Go-Go", the first single released under the new deal, propelled Wham! into the top ten of several countries around the world.
+It became their first US and UK No. 1 single, and was accompanied by a music video featuring the duo with DeMacque and Holliman, all wearing Katharine Hamnett-designed T-shirts with the slogans "CHOOSE LIFE" and "GO GO".

-The next single was "Careless Whisper", featuring only Michael in the music video.
-In certain markets, including the U.S., the single was promoted as "Wham! featuring George Michael", while most other markets it was credited to Michael as a solo act despite being written by both Michael and Ridgeley.
-The song was a ballad, marking a departure from previous releases.
-It reached No. 1, selling over 1.3 million copies in the UK.

-"Careless Whisper" marked a new phase in Michael's career, as his labels began to somewhat distance him from the group Wham!'s playboy image.
-The next single was "Freedom" and was simply promoted as a Wham! single.
-Wham! used a video edited together from footage of their tour in China for "Freedoms single release in the US, which was in July 1985.
-Their second album, Make It Big, climbed to No. 1 on the album charts and the band set off on an arena tour at the end of 1984.
+During the summer of 1984, Wham! settled in France to record their second studio album, Make It Big.
+In July, the single "Careless Whisper" was released.
+Although it would appear on Make It Big, the song was marketed as Michael's debut solo single in most territories except in the US, where it was credited to "Wham! featuring George Michael".
+A ballad, "Careless Whisper" reached No. 1, selling over 1.3 million copies in the UK.
+The next single, "Freedom", became the group's second UK No. 1 hit.
+Released at the end of October in the US and in early November in the UK, Make It Big climbed to No. 1 on the album charts in countries worldwide.
+In support of the album, Wham! set off on an arena tour, the Big Tour, at the end of 1984.

 The double A-side single "Last Christmas" / "Everything She Wants" became the highest-selling single ever to peak at No. 2 in the UK charts.
-It stayed at No. 2 for five weeks and, as of February 2020, was the 10th best-selling single of all time in the United Kingdom, selling over 1.9 million copies in the UK.
-Wham! donated all their royalties from the single to the Ethiopian famine appeal to coincide with the fund-raising intentions of Band Aid's "Do They Know It's Christmas?" the song which kept them out of the top spot.
+It stayed at No. 2 for five weeks and, as of February 2020, was the 10th best-selling single of all time in the United Kingdom, selling over 1.9 million copies.
+Wham! donated all their royalties from the single to the Ethiopian famine appeal to coincide with the fund-raising intentions of Band Aid's "Do They Know It's Christmas?", the song which kept them out of the top spot.
 Nevertheless, Band Aid's success meant that Michael had achieved No. 1 status in the UK within three separate entities in 1984—as a solo artist, as one half of a duo, and as part of a charity ensemble.
 At the end of 1985, the US Billboard charts listed "Wake Me Up Before You Go-Go" as the No. 3 song and "Careless Whisper" as the No. 1 song of the year.